The Blair Witch Files: The Witch's Daughter

-The Witch's Daughter, the first book in the series, was written by Carol Ellis & JoAnn Egan Neil, and was published in August 2000.
+The Witch's Daughter, the first book in the series, was written by Carol Ellis and JoAnn Egan Neil, and published in August 2000.
 It begins with Cade Merrill receiving an email from Justin Petit, a high school senior from Washington, D.C., requesting help obtaining information about a woman named Louise Irwin, also known as Lee Papert, who was born in Maryland in 1926.
 Justin suspects Lee Papert is the Blair Witch's daughter, and is she responsible for eight gruesome deaths over the last century.

 The Dark Room

-The Dark Room, was written by Megan Stine, and published alongside the first book in August 2000.
+The Dark Room was written by Megan Stine and published alongside the first book in August 2000.
 The story begins in June 1999, with Cade receiving an email from Laura Morely requesting help in finding a place to stay in Burkittsville for the summer while she is on a mission photographing the forest.
 Laura arrives the first week of July, she and Cade hike to the Parr foundation, except Laura is able to see into the past and see the house as it was in the 1910s.
 She is able to capture what she sees on film, but it's only visible in the Darkroom.
 Her photographs open an unknown chapter in the life of child-killer Rustin Parr, and they are the key to unlocking her own past and her connection to the Blair Witch.
 Soon though it becomes all to much for Laura and she succumbs to the power and disappears.

 The Drowning Ghost

-The Drowning Ghost was written by Natalie Standiford, and was released in tandem with Book of Shadows: Blair Witch 2 in October 2000.
+The Drowning Ghost was written by Natalie Standiford and released in tandem with Book of Shadows: Blair Witch 2 in October 2000.

 Eileen Treacle drowned when a ghostly figure pulled her down into Tappy East Creek.
 Some 175 years later, while on a school camping trip, three people mysteriously die near that same creek.

 Blood Nightmare

-Blood Nightmare was written by Marc Cerasini, and was published December 2000.
+Blood Nightmare was written by Marc Cerasini and published in December 2000.

 Frank Hunter takes a wrong turn down a dark, winding road and finds himself in a strange, silent town that seems to exist only in his dreams.
 Then he meets a beautiful young woman who shares those dreams, but in hers, Frank is marked for death.

 The Death Card

-The Death Card was written by JoAnn Egan Neil, and was published February 2001.
+The Death Card was written by JoAnn Egan Neil and published in February 2001.

 In 1974, Gavin Burns, the nephew of Bill Barnes, disappeared in the woods near Deep Creek Lake.
 The only witness, 16-year old Sharon Webster, knows he was a victim of the Blair Witch and she will carry that secret to her grave.
 But her silence means that someone else may suffer Gavin's fate.

 The Prisoner

-The Prisoner was written by Cameron Dokey, and was published April 2001.
+The Prisoner was written by Cameron Dokey and published in April 2001.

 At 18, Eliza Baynes was convicted of murder.
 She claimed that the real killer was under the control of the Blair Witch, but now she wants Cade's help.